How to Pick the Best Makeup Primer for You and Apply It Like a ProSeptember 01, 2020

 A great base is the beginning of any great makeup look, whether you’re rocking a full face or just a few dabs of concealer.
 And while a great skin-care regimen can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
 If you’re not familiar with makeup primers, let us give you a, um, primer.
-These silky soft creams and gels are meant to be applied underneath your makeup to guarantee perfect foundation application by filling in fine lines and smoothing out uneven skin texture.
-Plus, they also keep your makeup looking fresh all day.
+These silky, soft creams and gels are meant to be applied underneath your makeup to guarantee perfect foundation application by filling in fine lines and smoothing out uneven skin texture.
+Plus, they also keep your makeup looking fresh throughout the day.

 Primers have come a long way in the past decade, moving from the makeup artist’s kit to your vanity, and they come in a mind-boggling array of formulas.
 Keep reading for everything you ever wanted to know about makeup primers, including which one is right for you and how to apply them for maximum benefits.

 Primers are sort of like insurance for your makeup.
 Although they often wear many hats — smoothing, concealing, protecting and prepping — their main roles are to keep your makeup on longer and give your skin a smooth, flawless finish.
 Any fading, bleeding or blotchy behavior that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation (just make sure the ingredients play well together!).
 Better yet, many primers now are also infused with SPF, so they help keep your skin protected from UV rays while lending radiance.

 Don't Forget the Eyes

 Now that your skin looks like it’s been through an Instagram filter IRL, where else should you be using the magical potion that is primer?
 Why, your eyes, of course.
-Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later.
+Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later?
 Nothing.
-It’s important to keep your eye makeup insured, and primer is that insurance.
-If you’re rocking an everyday eye look (think mattes and shimmers) try the OG Urban Decay Eyeshadow Potion, a magic formula that is perfect for helping shadows perform their best.
+Eye primer is quick and easy to swipe on and makes a world of difference in the pigment and longevity of your shadow.

 What Exactly Is Eye Primer?

-In a nutshell, eye shadow primer is a liquid- or cream-based product that is applied on the eyelids to make shadows and eyeliner go on smoother and last longer.
+In a nutshell, eyeshadow primer is a liquid- or cream-based product that is applied on the eyelids to make shadows and eyeliner go on smoother and last longer.
 It serves as a double-sided tape of sorts that grips to your eyeshadow and makeup, making it last longer and ensuring it sticks to your lids and doesn’t stray.
 It can also help enhance your makeup hues and make them even brighter.

 Here’s Why You Need It